The Bernedoodle is a cross between a Poodle and Bernese Mountain Dog.

-One thing many people like about purebred dogs is the fact that they have been deliberately bred throughout generations to ensure things like size, temperament, and physical characteristics remain consistent.
+One of the reasons that purebred dogs are so popular is because they have been bred for generations to ensure that things like size, temperament, and physical characteristics remain consistent.

 When crossbreeding a dog between two purebred parents, those above traits, along with many others, may vary from one puppy to another, especially if the parent breeds are very different.